 Section 619 of Part B of IDEA, defines the preschool program which guarantees a free appropriate public education (FAPE) to children with disabilities age three through five.
-Under this program preschool children who have pisabilities are entitled to Special Education and Related Services in the total Reshictive Environment (IRE).
-Young children, who have been identified as having any of the conditions named in Part 3 of IDEA including Developmental Delays, are eligible to receive services under Section 619 of IDEA.
+Under this program preschool children who have ofsabilities are enulied to Special Education and Related Services in the overtilesthic live Environment (LRE).
+Young children, who have been identified as having any of the conditions named in Part 3 of IDEA including Developmental Delays, are eligible to receive services uncer Section 619 of DEA.

-in each state department of education there is a staff member, the Preschool Grant Coordinator, who is responsible for administering the state's Section 619.
-Preschool Grant monies for developing, maintaining and providing information about the program in the state.
-The "shorthand" title for these individuals is 1619 Coordinator."
-The National Early Chilohode Technical Assistance Center provides contact information for the 619 Coordinators at www.NECTAC.org, in addition to contacting your local director of special education or early childhood special education coordinator, you may want to specify with your state's 619 Coordinator.
-He or she can provide you with the pful information about your rights, about local programs and services and in some cases be present at meetings to assist with the process.
+In each state department of education there is a staff member; the Preschool Grant Coordinator, who is responsible for administering the state's Section 619 Areschool Grant montes for developing, maintaining and providing information about the program in the state, the "shorthand" title for these individuals is "619 Coordinator."
+The National Early Chilohood Technical Assistance Center provides contact information for the 619 Coordinators at www.NECTAC.org, in addition to contacting your local director of special education or early childhood special education coordinator, you may want to speck with your state's 619 Coordinator.
+He of she can provide you with ne pful information about your rights, about local programs and services and in some cases be present at meetings to assist with the process.